 2) Original Work – All entries must be the original work of contestant and shall not infringe on any copyright or any other rights of any third party.
 Contestant may enter as many songs as desired, but this does not necessarily increase the chances of winning.

-3) Re-entry – First place winners during the past one year may not re-enter in the specific category in which they won.
+3) Re-entry – First place winners during the past year may not re-enter in the specific category in which they won.
 Second and third place winners during the past year may not re-enter the same song.
 Co-writers are subject to the same eligibility requirements as the entrant.
-Artists paid to perform at MerleFest are not eligible to enter the CASC in the year they are being paid.

 4) Musical Composition – Each song submitted must have both instrumentation and lyrics.
 NO INSTRUMENTAL SONGS.
 Lyrics should also be written and recorded in English.
 There are four categories in the Chris Austin Songwriting Contest: Bluegrass, Country, General, and Gospel/Inspirational.
 Judges will determine the musical parameters of each category and reserve the right to reassign a song to a more appropriate category if necessary.

-Only entries submitted according to the rules will be considered.
+7) All Entries – Only entries submitted according to the rules will be considered.
 No deadline extensions.
 No exceptions.
 Compact disc will not be returned.
-Entry fees are non-refundable.
-Entrant must perform song live in the finals at MerleFest.

 The on-site live competition takes place at the Chris Austin Stage in Alumni Hall on the campus of Wilkes Community College on festival Friday.
 Each song in the finals must be performed live by the composer, with no more than one accompanist other than a co-writer and no performances to pre-recorded tracks.
 When there are two or more songwriters, the limit on stage is three individuals.
 The first tie-breaker in the finals will be the highest score given to a song by an individual judge.